 6.43.1 Applicability to language

 The vulnerability as described in ISO/IEC TR 24772-1:2019 exists in Python.
-By default, all calls in Python resolve to the method of the controlling object, a semantics that ISO/IEC TR 24772-1:2019 refers to as redispatching and thus can result in infinite recursion between redefined and inherited methods, as described in ISO/IEC TR 24772-1:2019.
+By default, all calls in Python resolve to the method of the controlling object, a semantics that ISO/IEC TR 24772-1:2019 refers to as redispatching, and thus can result in infinite recursion between redefined and inherited methods, as described in ISO/IEC TR 24772-1:2019.

-In single inheritance scenarios, redispatching can be prevented by using super() or by prefixing a method call by the name of the desired class.
-For multiple inheritance, the use of super() is the only option available for preventing redispatching.
-See clause 6.44 for associated vulnerabilities.
+Redispatching can be prevented by:

+Prefixing the method call by the name of the desired class; or

+Prefixing the method call by super() to call on the method found along the MRO of the current class.

+See clause 6.44 Polymorphic variables [BKK] for associated vulnerabilities.

 The following example shows the infinitely recursive dispatching caused in h()and prevented in f():

 class A: def f(self): print("In A.f()”) def g(self): A.f(self) # call to f() in subclass B, will not dispatch def h(self): self.i() def i(self): self.h() # call to h() in subclass B, will dispatch